-To get to the trailhead: From the 101 Freeway exit on Barham Boulevard and drive north for 1/3 of a mile.
+To get to the North Gate Trailhead on Lake Hollywood Drive: From the 101 Freeway exit on Barham Boulevard and drive north for 1/3 of a mile.
 Turn right at the light onto Lake Hollywood Drive.
 Take this winding road for half a mile up to the intersection with Wonder View Drive and continue down Lake Hollywood Drive for a quarter mile to the trailhead gate.
-There is free roadside parking on the right side of the road.
+Free roadside parking is found on the right side of the road.

 Trailhead address: Lake Hollywood Drive, Los Angeles, CA 90068

 Trailhead coordinates: 34.1288, -118.3363 (34° 07′ 43.67″N 118° 20′ 10.67″W)

 To get to the Weidlake Gate Trailhead: Take Cahuenga Boulevard to Dix Street, located one block north of Franklin Avenue.
 Drive west on Dix Street for one short block and turn left up Holly Drive.
 Go 0.7 miles to the end of the road and make the big turn to the right up Deep Dell Place.
 In another 0.4 miles, turn left up Weidlake Drve and take this street for 1/3 of a mile to the parking area at the top of the road outside the Weidlake Gate.